lcashdol/wpplugindownloader/README.md

 ==================

 Downloads Wordpress plugins for vulnerability research.
-Usage :./download-p.sh <numberofpages> <searchstring>
+Usage :./download-p.sh <pagenumber> <searchstring>

-So ./download-p.sh 827 file
+So ./download-p.sh 1 file
-will download all 827 pages from the search using keyword file.
+will download all plugins from page 1 from of the search using keyword file.
 I'll improve on this once I get more time.

+Do a for x in `seq 1 1000 or how many total pages are returned from the search`; do ./download-p.sh $x file ; done